R-a-y-Zhang/hackerhour/talk.md

 operating on that port.
 However, you can also use this to figure out what process is currently using what file, which might become necessary when you try to access a file and find that it is locked, by running ```lsof [file path]```.

-### The Extras
-Finally, before we proceed onto bash scripting, we cover two useful commands: _awk_ and _xargs_.
-The former is actually quite complicated onto itself, and I'll simply go over a tiny slice of it, and the last one is actually pretty simple.
-Let us start with awk.

 #### awk
 **awk** in and of itself is a language, complete with variables, loops, conditionals, etc. However, it is not necessary to know the entirety of _awk_ in order  to use it.
 Oftentimes, outputs in terminal are in a table form, such as ```ls -al``` or ```ps aux``` and oftentimes, you only need a few